-Ensure that your topic, theme, or controlling idea is coherently stated at the outset of your presentation, and your perspective and stance are evident Use rhetorical questions, parallel structure, concrete images, figurative language, etc., for aesthetic effect Distinguish between and use various forms of classical and contemporary logical arguments, including syllogisms, analogies, induction, and deduction Address counter-claims and opposing perspectives in a way that supports and enhances your perspective Consistently make eye contact and speak loudly enough to be heard Exhibit the ability to confidently present information to a group or audience Effectively distinguish between circumstances calling for formal language and those calling for less formal language Routinely provide evidence and support for positions, claims, and assertions you make, whether formally or informally Effectively distinguish supporting evidence from repetition or extraneous detail Effectively and consistently distinguish valid reasoning from logical fallacy Understand what comprises sufficient evidence based on the nature of argument or claim Understand and effectively employ persuasive rhetorical strategies Strategies for Teachers:
+- Ensure that your topic, theme, or controlling idea is coherently stated at the outset of your presentation, and your perspective and stance are evident - Address counter-claims and opposing perspectives in a way that supports and enhances your perspective - Consistently make eye contact and speak loudly enough to be heard - Exhibit the ability to confidently present information to a group or audience - Effectively distinguish between circumstances calling for formal language and those calling for less formal language - Routinely provide evidence and support for positions, claims, and assertions you make, whether formally or informally - Effectively distinguish supporting evidence from repetition or extraneous detail - Effectively and consistently distinguish valid reasoning from logical fallacy - Understand what comprises sufficient evidence based on the nature of argument or claim - Understand and effectively employ persuasive rhetorical strategies

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for SL4 (see above) Emphasize and illustrate the importance of counter-claims Have students peer review one another's papers to conduct a spot check for clarity of theme and perspective (if a partner cannot identify the main idea and perspective of a paper within a minute, it is not clear enough) Provide opportunities for students to present material not only to peers but to a wider audience Model mature and confident interaction, soliciting and expecting appropriate responses from students Be aware that occasionally students will demur, claiming to be "too shy" to participate or present; avoid the tendency to give these students a pass or refrain from calling on them; make sure every student meets the standard Provide engaging, stimulating, and relevant text-based topics for speakers to present on Require specific textual evidence for all claims and supporting evidence, including formal and informal writing and discussion Point out rhetorical strategies in everyday discourse (for instance, when students argue against weekend homework) Sample Task for Integration:
+- Emphasize and illustrate the importance of counter-claims - Have students peer review one another's papers to conduct a spot check for clarity of theme and perspective (if a partner cannot identify the main idea and perspective of a paper within a minute, it is not clear enough) - Provide opportunities for students to present material not only to peers but to a wider audience - Model mature and confident interaction, soliciting and expecting appropriate responses from students - Be aware that occasionally students will demur, claiming to be "too shy" to participate or present; avoid the tendency to give these students a pass or refrain from calling on them; make sure every student meets the standard - Provide engaging, stimulating, and relevant text-based topics for speakers to present on - Require specific textual evidence for all claims and supporting evidence, including formal and informal writing and discussion - Point out rhetorical strategies in everyday discourse (for instance, when students argue against weekend homework)

-In order to become adept at identifying stance, perspective and main idea of presented findings, allow students to peruse a set of documents (such as a collection of 10 abstracts for scientific findings presented in journals, or 10 editorials from the newspaper).
+In order to become adept at identifying stance, perspective, and main idea of presented findings, allow students to peruse a set of documents (such as a collection of 10 abstracts for scientific findings presented in journals, or 10 editorials from the newspaper).
 In a timed environment, require students to identify the main idea, author's perspective, target audience, style, counter-claims, and reasoning in each piece.
-Students will work in groups or pairs to compare and present findings.

 Presentation Media Speaker Audience Discourse Task Purpose Substance Style Evidence Support Presence Eye contact Concise Reasoning Bias Counter-claim Perspective Stance Alternative

-Speaking and Listening (SL)

 ELAGSE11-12SL5: Make strategic use of digital media (e.g., textual, graphical, audio, visual, and interactive elements) in presentations to enhance understanding of findings, reasoning, and evidence and to add interest.

-Skills/Concepts for Students:

-Build on knowledge of the latest digital trends for gathering and sharing information Suggest new technologies for the classroom and encourage peers and instructors to explore new technologies Be proactive in seeking out opportunities to publish your work, both to your classmates and digitally to the general public, including posting your films, blogs, podcasts, and Prezis and creating wikis, websites, and other bases through which your information can be accessed Consider the word "strategic" in the standard; make considered decision about when and how to use digital media for maximum impact Strategies for Teachers:
+- Build on knowledge of the latest digital trends for gathering and sharing information - Suggest new technologies for the classroom, and encourage peers and instructors to explore new technologies - Be proactive in seeking out opportunities to publish your work, both to your classmates and digitally to the general public, including posting your films, blogs, podcasts, and Prezis and creating wikis, websites, and other bases through which your information can be accessed - Consider the word "strategic" in the standard; make considered decisions about when and how to use digital media for maximum impact

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for SL5 (see above) Incorporate digital media into the classroom at every opportunity including maintaining a class website, blog, podcasts, wikis, or any other medium possible for the sharing of information and ideas both within the class cohort and beyond it Make the incorporation of digital media a required element in many assignments Be proactive in learning about new technologies, and encouraging purchasing and training in new technologies whenever possible Learn from your students, the digital natives, about emerging technologies Share student work beyond the borders of the classroom whenever possible and appropriate Sample Task for Integration:
+- Incorporate digital media into the classroom at every opportunity including maintaining a class website, blog, podcasts, wikis, or any other medium possible for the sharing of information and ideas both within the class cohort and beyond it - Make the incorporation of digital media a required element in many assignments - Be proactive in learning about new technologies, and encouraging purchasing and training in new technologies whenever possible - Learn from your students, the digital natives, about emerging technologies - Share student work beyond the borders of the classroom whenever possible and appropriate